Yukun4119/COMP7507_Visualization_2021/README.md

 ### List of tasks

-* Data Wrangling: JPY
+* Data Preparation and Data Wrangling: Jia

-* Data Analysis: All
+* Data Visualization and Data Analysis: All of the members

-* Website demo: SYK CGH
+* Website Demo: Shang, Chen

-* Demo video: XKB
+* Making Demo Video: Xia

-* Group project: SYK CGH
+* Group Project: Shang, Chen